DefGuard/defguard/web/src/shared/video-support/README.md

-# Help Tutorials
+# Video Support

-The help tutorials widget displays route-specific YouTube video tutorials inside the authenticated app shell.
-A floating "Video support" button appears in the bottom-right corner when tutorials are available for the current route.
+The video support widget displays route-specific YouTube video tutorials inside the authenticated app shell.
+A floating "Video support" button appears in the bottom-right corner when videos are available for the current route.
 Clicking it opens a panel listing the relevant videos; clicking a video opens a full-screen overlay with an embedded YouTube player.